odissei-data/ingestion-workflow-orchestrator/readme.md

 - Isolation of the failed metadata files for easier investigation.
 - Possibility to rerun only the metadata files of the failed dataset sub flows.

-The second point requires the user to change the data provider's bucket name in the settings.
+The second point requires the user to change the data provider's bucket name.
+For this, you can use the option to override the default bucket name by specifying the target bucket for the ingest.
-These settings can be found in scripts/configuration/odissei_settings.toml.
+It can also be changed via the settings, which can be found in `scripts/configuration/odissei_settings.toml`.

 Follow these steps to run the failed metadata ingest:
-- Find the bucket created for the failed metadata in the logs.
+- Find the bucket created for the failed metadata in the logs (with that workflow id at the end).
+- Use that bucket name in the ingest command.
+  Less convenient, but possible, is
-- Change the `<data provider>_BUCKET_NAME` to that bucket name, where <data provider> is the data provider you ran the ingestion for.
+  to temporary change the `<data provider>_BUCKET_NAME` to that bucket name, where <data provider> is the data provider you ran the ingestion for.
-- run `make ingest DO_HARVEST=False`, so that you don't harvest the metadata from the data provider into the specified bucket.
+- run `make ingest TARGET_BUCKET=<bucket with failures> DO_HARVEST=False`,
+  so that you don't harvest the metadata from the data provider into the specified bucket.

 ## Minio file storage

 The metadata that is used by the workflows is stored in s3 buckets.
-The key, id and url of the server of the s3 storage should be set in the .secrets.toml as `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID` and `MINIO_SERVER_URL` respectively.
+The key, id and url of the server of the s3 storage should be set in the `.secrets.toml` as `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID` and `MINIO_SERVER_URL` respectively.